 Monitoring and evaluation – The applicant provides a clear monitoring and evaluation plan that includes specific, measurable, and achievable indicators.

 Once the review process is complete, the U.S. Embassy will notify the successful applicant(s) for final review in Washington, as well as the unsuccessful applicants.
 Any prospective grantee will receive further instructions along with the notification of successful proposal.
 If awarded by the final review committee in Washington, the grantee will be responsible for the program and financial reporting as specified in the award agreement.

-In order to be considered for this funding opportunity, please submit your applications by email to JordanS@state.gov.
-Please include in the subject line the following: Proposal for Julia Taft Refugee Fund – [insert name of your organization].
+In order to be considered for this funding opportunity, please submit your applications by email to BrasiliaPOLGrants@state.gov.
+In the Subject line, please include the following: Proposal for the Julia Taft Refugee Fund – [insert the name of the organization].

 Proposals may be no more than five pages in length.
 Organizations may choose to attach work plans, activity calendars, and/or logical frameworks as addendums/appendices to the proposal.
 These attachments do not count toward the page limit total however annexes cannot be relied upon as a key source of program information.